 While studying business entrepreneurship at Chicago’s Columbia College, Petoskey native Katie Potts took a job behind the cheese case at Pastoral, and it changed her life.
 Captivated by the narrativea behind artisan cheeses, Potts used a six-month study in Ireland to travel around Europe and visit cheese shrines like London’s Neal’s Yard Dairy before returning home to graduate and launch a cheese shop, Petoskey Cheese, of her own.

-This foodie file was originally published in the April 2016 issue of Traverse, Northern Michigan’s Magazine.
+Featured in the April 2016 issue of Traverse, Northern Michigan’s Magazine.

 Step beneath the hammered copper placard of barn-yard silhouettes at Petoskey Cheese and do a double take.
 The small, gleaming white tile space is artfully merchandised with tantalizing jars of confiture and sleeves of specialty crackers.
 A marble-topped olive bar hosts buttery green Castelvetranos, bright red peppadews and slender cornichons bobbing in brine.
 Colorful slate boards promoting cheese features and date night hampers are everywhere.
 This could be Brooklyn, San Francisco or Chicago’s Lincoln Square.

 All smiles behind her shop’s impeccably polished case, 22-year-old cheese diva Katie Potts is ready to start your fromage awakening with a shard of Keen’s raw milk cheddar or a taste of creamy goat brie.
 Opened in October of 2015, Petoskey Cheese stocks over 60 domestic and international cheeses, which owner Potts seasonally curates through relentless travel and research.
 Expect to find Alpine tommes, buttery La Tur from Piedmont, coveted Colton Bassett Stilton and gooey bloomy rind creations from Vermont luminaries like Jasper Hill Farm.
-Read on as we talk queso with Katie Potts and raid some of the North’s best cheese cases.

 You’re big on seasonal cheese eating.
 What does that mean for spring?